 Now I know this sounds terribly exciting but for me it wasn’t.
 SOURCE CODE played out for me as a mash-up of “Groundhog Day” and “Quantum Leap.”
 And I don’t think that was lost on the filmmakers as well since Scott Bakula provides the voice of Colter’s dad who we never see but is heard in a couple of emotional scenes.
 The movie quickly settles down into a set series of events: Colter goes back in time.
 He learns a little bit more about the bomb/bomber.
 He has a few heartfelt longing looks with Christina and soulful dialog.
 Train blows up.
 He’s back in the capsule.
 He argues with Captain Goodwin.
 She sends him back to the train.
 Wash, rinse, repeat.

 Jake Gyllenhaal isn’t bad, though.
 Between this and the awful “Prince of Persia” I can see where he has the makings of an action hero.
 He just hasn’t found the right material yet.
 And SOURCE CODE does raise some intriguing notions about time travel including my favorite: that Colter actually isn’t going to the past.
 He’s going to alternate Earths instead, since he’s creating new timelines that diverge from his taking over Sean’s body and attempting to change what has already happened.

 Cool stuff, really.
 I just wish it had entertained me more.
 I do give SOURCE CODE props for being an actual science fiction film and not just a horror or action movie in sci-fi drag.
-Still, I recommend giving this a viewing on a slow winter weekend if the cold is keeping you in.
+Still, I recommend giving this a viewing on a slow weekend if you really can’t find anything else that grabs your attention.